utap2/utap2/docs/rst/installation.rst

    source all_parameters

-For MARS-Seq and SCRB-Seq pipeline follow the below instructions for generating STAR index and GTF file for MARS-Seq and SCRB-Seq pipelines.
+For RNA-Seq, MARS-Seq and SCRB-Seq pipeline follow the below instructions for generating STAR index and GTF file for RNA-Seq, MARS-Seq and SCRB-Seq pipelines.
-For RNA-Seq pipeline follow the below instructions for generating STAR index.
 For ATAC-Seq and ChIP-Seq pipeline follow the below instructions for generating bowtie2 index.
-Currently, new index and annotation file cannot be generated for Ribo-Seq pipelie (all demultiplexing pipelines dont require any genome indexes and annotation files).
+Currently, new index and annotation file cannot be generated for Ribo-Seq pipelie (all demultiplexing pipelines don't require any genome indexe and annotation file).

 Generate STAR (v2.7.10.a) index
 -------------------------------